-- The engine coolant should be at the "cold fill range" as listed on the engine coolant reservoir. - Refer to the scheduled maintenance guide for service interval schedules. - Be sure to read and understand Precautions when servicing your vehicle in this chapter.
+- The engine coolant should be at the "cold fill level" or within the "cold fill range" as listed on the engine coolant reservoir (depending upon application). - Refer to the Scheduled Maintenance Guide for service interval schedules. - Be sure to read and understand Precautions when servicing your vehicle in this chapter.

-If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become low or empty:

-- If the reservoir is low, add engine coolant to the reservoir.
-Refer to Adding engine coolant in this chapter. - If the engine coolant reservoir has become completely empty, have the engine cooling system inspected and refilled by a qualified service technician.
+If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become low or empty.
+If the reservoir is low or empty, add engine coolant to the reservoir.
+Refer to Adding engine coolant in this chapter.

-Automotive fluids are not interchangeable; do not use engine coolant, antifreeze or windshield washer fluid outside of its specified function and vehicle location.
+Note: Automotive fluids are not interchangeable; do not use engine coolant, antifreeze or windshield washer fluid outside of its specified function and vehicle location.